As Vietnam stretches rubber output, risk of price war grows

 State media reported last month that many farmers were cutting down rubber trees in the central highland province of Dak Nong due to slow sales and a drop in prices.

-The tire-making industry makes up about 60 percent of global rubber consumption.
+The tyre-making industry makes up about 60 percent of global rubber consumption.
 Rubber is also used to make gloves, condoms and products in transport, construction, health and mining.

-The ANRPC expects Vietnam’s exports to fall slightly in 2014 to 1 million tons from 1.08 million tons in 2013, and while it said domestic consumption will rise, Vietnam’s closing stocks may hit a four-year high at 54,200 tons this year.
+The ANRPC expects Vietnam’s exports to fall slightly in 2014 to 1 million tonnes from 1.08 million tonnes in 2013, and while it said domestic consumption will rise, Vietnam’s closing stocks may hit a four-year high at 54,200 tonnes this year.

 And there is no sign production will ease.